And the Lord’s servant must not be quarrelsome but must be kind to everyone… (2 Timothy 2:24a, NIVUK)

-None of us would wish to see bullying and harassment in our churches and Christian organisations.
+None of us would wish to see bullying or harassment in our churches and Christian organisations, and the very nature of this type of policy can feel in conflict with a loving, caring workplace.
 Yet the realities of living in a fallen world with imperfect people mean that these are behaviours that we need to guard against, for the sake of our staff and congregations, for those who come into contact with our churches and organisations, and for the sake of the gospel.

 The need to have correct policies and procedures in place for such sensitive matters can be daunting for trustees.
 But Edward Connor Solicitors is here to support you with all that you need to ensure legal compliance, and biblical faithfulness for your church or organisation.